 - Onsite Catering

 - Accepts groups

 - Coach parties accepted

-* Gardens are now open Wednesday-Sunday and Bank Holidays until the end of September
+* Renishaw Hall Gardens are open Wednesday - Sunday and Bank Holidays from late March until the end of November.

 Map & Directions

 From North/South Leave M1 motorway at junction 30 and take A6135 (signposted Renishaw).
 Follow road for approx 2 miles, passing through village of Renishaw.
 Pass Sitwell Arms Hotel on right and follow road for just under a mile, turning left onto B6053.
 Take first left turning onto drive to Hall.